hjabird/twoDEldredgePitchDisplacement/README.md

 This offering is not approved or endorsed by OpenCFD Limited, the producer of the OpenFOAM software and owner of the OPENFOAM® and OpenCFD® trade marks. http://openfoam.org/

-Based on a smooth pitching motion function from Eldridge 2009.
+Based on a smooth pitching motion function from Eldredge 2009.

 In Julia the function looks like (copied from K Ramesh's UNSFlow):
 ```